Trent University Archives

 White, ThomasPort HopeChildMJune 17, 1861While trying to board a schooner in the harbour, fell off and drowned

 Cransby, John PrestonPort Hopen/aMApr.
-7, 1862While intoxicated, threw himself into the harbour and drowned
+7, 1862While intoxicated, threw himself into the harbour where he suffocated and drowned

 Allen, JamesHope Twp.[71]MSep.
 24, 1862Being a lunatic, cut his own throat